Messi-Q/Smart-Contract-Dataset/README.md

         6.    require(msg.sender == owner);
         7.    _;
         8.  }
-        9.  function _forwardFunds() internal onlyOwner {
+        9.  function forwardFunds() internal onlyOwner {
         10.     wallet.call.value(msg.value).gas(10000000)();
         11.     balances[wallet] -= msg.value;
         12.  }
         13.}
     ```

-For instance, the function __forwardFunds_ corresponding _call.value_ is constraint by the _onlyOwner_ modifier(line 9);
-we label the function __forwardFunds_ does not exist the reentrancy vulnerability, i.e., label = 0.
+As can be seen, the function _forwardFunds_ is constrained by the _onlyOwner_ modifier(line 9).
+Thus, we label that the function _forwardFunds_ does not exist the reentrancy vulnerability, i.e., label = 0.

-Case 2: When function corresponding _call.value_ has not the _onlyOwner_ modifier constraint;
-we label the corresponding function exists the reentrancy vulnerability.
+Case 2: When a function has not the _onlyOwner_ modifier constraint, we label the corresponding function existing the reentrancy vulnerability.

       ```
         1.contract CrowdsaleWPTByRounds {
         2.  mapping (address => uint) balances;
         3.  address wallet;
-        4.  function _forwardFunds() internal {
+        4.  function forwardFunds() internal {
         5.    wallet.call.value(msg.value).gas(10000000)();
         6.    balances[wallet] -= msg.value;
         7.  }
         8.}
     ```

-For instance, the function __forwardFunds_ corresponding _call.value_ is not constraint by the _onlyOwner_ modifier(line 9);
-we label the function __forwardFunds_ exists the reentrancy vulnerability, i.e., label = 1.
+As can be seen, the function _forwardFunds_ is not constrained by the _onlyOwner_ modifier(line 9).
+Thus, we label the function _forwardFunds_ existing the reentrancy vulnerability, i.e., label = 1.

 ## 3 Integer Overflow/Underflow
-Integer Overflow/Underflow is considered as using srithmetic operation (e.g. +, -, *) between variables lead to the value of variables out of range.
+Integer Overflow/Underflow is considered as using arithmetic operations *(e.g., +, -, *)* between variables, which may lead to the value of variables out of range.

 ### How to label the integer overflow/underflow vulnerability?
-We design three patterns to label the integer overflow/underflow vulnerability dataset.
+We refer to several expert patterns to label the integer overflow/underflow vulnerability.
-The first sub-pattern is **arithmeticOperation** that checks whether there is arithmetic operation between variables.
+1) **arithmeticOperation** that checks whether there is arithmetic operation between variables.
-The second sub-pattern is **safeLibraryInvocation** that checks whether the arithmetic operations between variables are constraint by security library function.
+2) **safeLibraryInvocation** that checks whether the arithmetic operations between variables are constrained by a security library function.
-The last sub-pattern is **conditionDeclaration** that checks whether the variable for arithmetic operation is judged by the conditional statement.
+3) **conditionDeclaration** that checks whether the variable for the arithmetic operation is judged by the conditional statement.
-We label a function with integer overflow/underflow vulnerability as:**ArithmeticOperation ∧ (SafeLibraryInvoc ∨ ConditionDeclaration)**.
+We label a function with integer overflow/underflow vulnerability based on: **ArithmeticOperation ∧ (SafeLibraryInvoc ∨ ConditionDeclaration)**.

 #### arithmeticOperation
-Note that we treat those contracts with the key word of arithmetic operator(e.g. +, -, *) as the research targets.
-As such, we design the
-pattern **arithmeticOperation** to filter those functions without the key word of arithmetic operator.
+Note that we treat those functions with the arithmetic operations _(e.g., +, -, *)_ as the research targets.
+As such, we utilize the pattern **arithmeticOperation** to filter those functions without the arithmetic operations.

 #### safeLibraryInvoc

-Case 1: When there are arithmetic operations between the variables, and the arithmetic operations are constrainted by the security library function;
-we label the corresponding function dose not exist the Integer Overflow/Underflow vulnerability.
+Case 1: When there are arithmetic operations between the variables and the arithmetic operations are constrained by the security library function, we label that the corresponding function does not exist the Integer Overflow/Underflow vulnerability.

     ```
         1.library SafeMath {